hrenski/custom-model-sagemaker/README.md

 1. Define the logic of the machine learning model
 2. Define the model image
-3. Push the container image to Amazon Elastic Container REgistry (ECR)
+3. Build and Push the container image to Amazon Elastic Container Registry (ECR)
 3. Train and deploy the model image

 As an overview, the entire structure of our custom model will like something like this.